snabb/webostv/README.md

 [![GoDoc](https://godoc.org/github.com/snabb/webostv?status.svg)](https://godoc.org/github.com/snabb/webostv)

 This is Go library and a terminal application for remote control of LG WebOS smart televisions.
-The development has been done on Linux and it works also on Windows.
+Works on Linux and Windows and probably on OS X as well.
 It has been tested with LG 42LB650V-ZN television.

 Simple example of using the library to turn off the TV: